JeffreyYAJ/African-NLP-Projects/README.md

    ```bash
    pip install -r requirements.txt
    ```
-Run the pipeline: You can explore the steps in the Jupyter Notebook located in the notebooks/ folder.
+Run the pipeline from the jupyter notebook.

 ## Tools Used
 - Pandas: Data manipulation.